abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/db-schema-for-budget-tracker-with-automigrate.md

   - create table account
 ```

-The migration has been created automatically.
-The name of the migration has been generated based on first migration action from the migration.
+This migration is generated automatically.
+The name of the migration file reflects the first action in the migration, in this case, the creation of the `account` table.

 #### List existing migrations

-Now we can check list of migration and see that our migration hasn't been applied yet.
-This is indicated by an empty "box" against the migration name:
+Now, we can check the list of migrations and observe that our migration hasn't been applied yet.
+This is indicated by an empty "box" next to the migration name:

 ```shell
 $ clojure -X:migrations list